 Autism Spectrum Disorder: Inside The Autistic Mind

-Autism or Autism Spectrum Disorder (ASD) is becoming an alarming global burden being the fastest growing developmental disorder in the world.
+Autism Spectrum Disorder (also known as ASD) is becoming an alarming global burden being the fastest growing developmental disorder in the world.
 An estimated average of 1 in 160 children has ASD worldwide.
-Surprisingly most of the highest autism rates are indicated among the most developed countries in the world.
-Also, autism is far more likely to affect boys than girls, a fact that still remains unexplained.
+Surprisingly most of the highest rates are indicated among the most developed countries in the world.
+Also, ASD is far more likely to affect boys than girls, a fact that still remains unexplained.

 However, one could argue that this apparent statistic increase could possibly be due to improving awareness, expansion of diagnostic criteria, better diagnostic tools and improve reporting.
 Despite better awareness and the substantial impact on the lives of the diagnosed children, family and communities, the cure for autism still remains a mystery.